"[Through Diaconia] over the course of one year, four different lives could be impacted through one donation."

 Within the context of poverty in Paraguay, it is not possible to announce the good news of God’s love without also promoting peace, justice and solidarity in words and actions.
 Instead, demonstrating God’s love for all those who are wounded with the pain and human misery caused by poverty, marginalization and social exclusion, which has damaged the dignity of so many human beings, becomes critical.

-To face this reality as well as work at developing long-term solutions for the families and communities in Paraguay, Diaconia ADP was founded.
+To face the harsh reality of poverty, as well as work at developing long-term solutions for the families and communities in Paraguay, Diaconia ADP (Global Aid Network's in-country partner) was founded.

 The organization initiated its operations in 2010 with the vision of reaching 4,000 families who live in over 300 squatter zones across Paraguay.

-Those that indicate interest and have been vetted are then connected to a local church and placed into a group with other woman who are doing the same thing.
-Rooted in biblical principles and values, these woman experience a new kind of hope through these groups.
+Those that indicate interest and have been vetted are then connected to a local church and placed into a group with other women who are doing the same thing.
+Rooted in biblical principles and values, these women experience a new kind of hope through these groups.

-As the group meets, Diaconia provides three key tools that bring develop them:
+As the group meets, Diaconia provides three key tools that bring development:

 - Financing - provides predominantly women with funding and training they need to start or grow their small businesses, prioritizing on the communities who live in the poorest regions of Paraguay.